mhamroz/terraform-bootcamp/README.md

 - Basic command-line skills: Docker is primarily a command-line tool, so you should be familiar with basic command-line skills to navigate and work with your system's terminal or command prompt.

-Labs can also be done without installing anything on local machine using https://developer.cisco.com sandboxes and other online resources.
+Labs can also be done without installing anything on local machine using https://dcloud.cisco.com and `Cisco Catalyst 9000 IOS XE Programmability & Automation Lab v1`.

 <br></br>